KuchikiNamthip/KuchikiNamthip.github.io/_posts/2024-09-18-msigDB_ORA_GSEA.md

 ---
 layout: distill
-title: What is GO, msigDB, KEGG, ORA, and GSEA?
+title: What are GO, msigDB, KEGG, ORA, and GSEA?
 description: What are those terms in transcriptomics analysis?
 tags: R GSEA ORA RNA-seq
 giscus_comments: true